I Wandered Lonely as a Cloud: Parodies

-Because it is one of the best-known poems in the English language, it has frequently been the subject of parody and satire.
+Because it is one of the best-known poems in English, it has frequently been the subject of parody and satire.

 The English prog rock band Genesis parodies the poem in the opening lyrics to the song "The Colony of Slippermen", from their 1974 album The Lamb Lies Down on Broadway.
 It was the subject of a 1985 Heineken beer TV advertisement, which depicts a poet having difficulties with his opening lines, only able to come up with "I walked about a bit on my own" or "I strolled around without anyone else" until downing a Heineken and reaching the immortal "I wandered lonely as a cloud" (because "Heineken refreshes the poets other beers can't reach").
 The assertion that Wordsworth originally hit on "I wandered lonely as a cow" until Dorothy told him "William, you can't put that" occasionally finds its way into print.

 Tourism and exhibitions in Cumbria

-Two important tourist attractions in Cumbria are Wordsworth's homes Dove Cottage with its adjacent visitors centre and Rydal Mount.
+Two tourist attractions in Cumbria are Wordsworth's homes Dove Cottage with its adjacent visitors centre and Rydal Mount.
 They have hosted exhibitions related to the poem.
 For example, in 2022 the British Library's unique manuscript of the poem was lent to the Wordsworth Trust as part of a "treasures on tour" programme.
-It went on display in Grasmere alongside the Trust's own copy of Dorothy Wordsworth's Grasmere journal.
+It went on display in Grasmere alongside the Trust's copy of Dorothy Wordsworth's Grasmere journal.